svetanguyen/svetanguyen/README.md

 I'm Sveta from Ukraine and currently working in Vietnam.
 I do Frontend development on a Shopify platform and I'm an active learner

 Skills: VUE JS / REACTJS / JS / HTML / CSS / SCSS / LIQUID / GULP

-- 🔭 I’m currently working on product subscriptions app on Shopify (VueJS)
-- 🌱 I’m currently learning VueJS and React
+- 🌱 I’m currently learning Solidity and blockchain
-- 👯 I’m looking to collaborate on VueJS projects
+- 👯 I’m looking to collaborate on VueJS or ReactJS projects
 - 📫 How to reach me: phuonhhangnguyen0929@gmail.com
 - ⚡ Fun fact: I loved learning languages so much I ended up learning programming ones :D